MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 - Make sure to review and [complete the prerequisites](./azure-arc-vm-management-prerequisites.md).

-- If using a client to connect to your Azure Stack HCI cluster, see [Connect to the cluster remotely](./azure-arc-vm-management-prerequisites.md#connect-to-the-cluster-remotely).
+- If using a client to connect to your Azure Local instance, see [Connect to the system remotely](./azure-arc-vm-management-prerequisites.md#connect-to-the-cluster-remotely).

 # [Azure portal](#tab/azureportal)